Glossary

 • Test Data: An independent dataset, unseen during training and validation, used only after the model is fully trained.
 It provides the final, unbiased assessment of the model's generalization ability and expected performance in the real world.
 Rigorous model testing is crucial before deployment.

-Maintaining a strict separation between these datasets is essential for developing reliable models and accurately assessing their capabilities.
-Platforms like Ultralytics HUB offer tools for managing these datasets effectively throughout the model development lifecycle.
-State-of-the-art models like Ultralytics YOLO are often pre-trained on large benchmark datasets like COCO or ImageNet, which serve as extensive training data.
+Maintaining a strict separation between these datasets is essential for developing reliable models.
+State-of-the-art models are often pre-trained on large benchmark datasets like COCO or ImageNet, which serve as extensive training data.
+You can find more datasets on platforms like Google Dataset Search and Kaggle Datasets.